By Flora Ogbuitepu Ngo-Martins

-By January 2016, the 4th call to bar ceremony had been celebrated with at least 37 students called to the Gambian Bar.
-Precisely in March 2018, the Gambian Bar experienced progressive growth as 53 students were called to the Gambian Bar during the 6th call to bar ceremony.
-The Gambia law school moved to its permanent campus which is the entire complex of the former National Assembly in January, 2016.
+By January 2016, the fourth call-to-bar ceremony had been celebrated with at least 37 students called to the Gambian Bar.
+Precisely in March 2018, the Gambian Bar experienced progressive growth, as 53 students were called to the Gambian Bar during the sixth call-to-bar ceremony.
+On November 27, 2019, 61 students (comprised of 40 Gambians, 20 Ghanaians and 1 Cameroonian) were called to the Gambian Bar.
+The Gambia Law School moved to its permanent campus, the entire complex of the former National Assembly, in January 2016.
 There are over 200 legal practitioners admitted to practice in the Gambia, most of whose chambers are located in Banjul.
-Majority of the lawyers operate as sole practitioners.
-Legal practitioners in Gambia are enrolled as Barristers and Solicitors because unlike in England the legal profession is fused.
+The majority of lawyers operate as sole practitioners.
+Legal practitioners in Gambia are enrolled as barristers and solicitors because, unlike in England, the legal profession is fused.
 All lawyers in Gambia are required to be members of the Gambia Bar Association.

-GBA is a membership based professional association in the legal profession.
-It is an unregistered group of lawyers governed by its Constitution.
+GBA is a membership-based professional association in the legal profession.
+It is an unregistered group of lawyers governed by its constitution.
 The precise date of its establishment is unknown.
-By its constitution Legal practitioners enrolled to the Gambia Bar are automatically members of GBA.
+By its constitution, legal practitioners enrolled to the Gambia Bar are automatically members of GBA.
 However, voting rights and other privileges accrue upon payment of the prescribed membership fee and annual subscription fees.
-Though GBA is not a regulatory or disciplinary body like the General Legal Council it receives complaints on legal practitioners from members of the public.
-It can also investigate members’ conducts for the General Legal Council to act on.
-The GBA is funded through its annual subscription fees.
+Though GBA is not a regulatory or disciplinary body like the General Legal Council, it receives complaints about legal practitioners from members of the public.
+It can also investigate members’ conduct for the General Legal Council to act on.
+The GBA is funded by its annual subscription fees.

-The Gambia operates a presidential system of Government with a unicameral legislature and an independent judiciary.
-There are three branches of Government in the Gambia namely:
+The Gambia operates on a presidential system of government with a unicameral legislature and an independent judiciary.
+There are three branches of government in the Gambia are as follows:

-The President shall be the Head of State and Commander in Chief of the armed forces.
-By virtue of the 1997 Constitution, the President is elected to serve for a term of five years without a term of office limit.
-Meaning a President is not precluded from serving for more than two or three terms in office.
-One striking feature in the Gambian Legal System is the fact that the extension of the life of the National Assembly based on war or a declaration of State of Emergency in Gambia shall automatically extend the tenure of the President for the same period of extension with that of the National Assembly.
+The president shall be the head of state and commander-in-chief of the armed forces.
+By virtue of the 1997 Constitution, the president is elected to serve for a term of five years without a term of office limit, meaning a president is not precluded from serving for more than two or three terms in office.
+One striking feature of the Gambian legal system is the fact that the extension of the life of the National Assembly based on war or a declaration of State of Emergency in Gambia shall automatically extend the tenure of the president for the same period of extension as that of the National Assembly.

-The National Assembly of Gambia is unicameral and comprises 53 members out of which 5 are appointed by the President, while the remaining 48 are directly elected in single- member constituencies by a simple majority vote.
+The National Assembly of Gambia is unicameral and is comprised of 53 members, out of which five are appointed by the president.
+The remaining 48 are directly elected in single-member constituencies by a simple majority vote.

 By Section 120 of the Constitution, the following courts are established in the Gambia: